Split Narratives: Dividing Your Story Between Two or More Narrators

 Generally, with two narrators, it makes sense to alternate back-and-forth between viewpoints – I think other structures, like having half the book from one perspective and half from another, would be very tricky to pull off.

-The times when I feel split narratives go awry are when the narrators aren’t in the same place and their storylines aren’t sufficiently impinging on one another.
+Split narratives don’t work so well when the narrators aren’t in the same place and their storylines aren’t sufficiently impinging on one another.
 As a reader, I often find myself much more invested in one character’s story than another (maybe it’s more exciting, maybe I just prefer that character) – and the other sections of the narrative drag.

 If a split narrative is really going to work, the characters’ lives need to be bound up with one another.
 They don’t necessarily have to be in the same place or even narrating from the same time point within the story (take a look at the use of Amy’s diary entries in Gone Girl, for instance) for this to work.

-For an example where – for me, at least – this wasn’t quite working, see the second book of the Chaos Walking trilogy, The Ask and the Answer, where Todd and Viola are apart for much of the book (though both bound up in the same larger-scale action of the plot).
+For an example where – for me, at least – this wasn’t quite working, see the second book of the Chaos Walking trilogy, The Ask and the Answer, where Todd and Viola are apart for much of the book.
+They’re both bound up in the same larger-scale action of the plot, but the narratives feel disconnected.

 If you’ve got a complex story to tell, with two or more protagonists (or a protagonist matched with a fairly sympathetic antagonist), then a split narrative could work very well.
 It’s also a good choice for mystery novels, or ones featuring an unreliable narrator – or even two unreliable narrators.